Landau and leading singularities in arbitrary space-time dimensions: Proof of Theorem in momentum representation

-Let us now transform $\det(BgB^{T})$, firstly by performing operation on rows.
-Let us add the first row to the second row and then new second row from the third row and repeat this procedure until we reach n-th row.
-After this we will have,
+\end{widetext} Let us now transform $\det(BgB^{T})$, firstly by performing operations on rows.
+Let us add the first row to the second row and then a new second row from the third row and repeat this procedure until we reach the n-th row.
+After this, we will have,

 Let us now do the same procedure but with respect to columns,

 This is exactly the function which together with on-shell conditions provides the Landau variety, but on-shell conditions are satisfied as we calculated the residue around polar sets $D_{1}= \hdots =D_{n}=0$.
 Combining together all the results we have,